Car hire comparison made easy

-Rentalcargroup offers a price comparison of all car rental companies in Plovdiv.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Plovdiv.
+Rentalcargroup offers a price comparison of all car rental companies in Plovdiv, Bulgaria.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Plovdiv, Bulgaria.

 Plovdiv Car Hire Comparison | We offer a price comparison of all car hire suppliers in Plovdiv but you choose your car hire based on price, car hire agency and fleet choice.

 Plovdiv is the second-largest city in Bulgaria, and one of the oldest cities in Europe.
 It is located in the large plain between the Rhodope Mountains in the south of Bulgaria and the Balkan Range, or Old Mountains (Stara Planina) that runs through the center of Bulgaria.
 Both ranges are visible on clear days.
 The Maritsa River flows through the city on its way southeast before forming the Greek/Turkey border to the Aegean Sea.

 International Plovdiv Airport is located next to the village of Krumovo, 15 km away from the city center (about 20 min by car).
 The airport is served by the low-cost flight company Ryanair, providing direct flights to London Stansted Airport and Frankfurt Haan.
 At the moment there are seasonal flights to Moskow Domodedovo Airport three times per week – on Monday, Friday and Sunday until March 29th 2016.